 - are not sold from a vending machine or school store.

 Beverages that do not comply with the requirements of state statute can never be sold in vending machines or school stores.
-For more information on beverage exemptions, see the CSDE's handout, Exemptions for Foods and Beverages in Public Schools.
+For more information on beverage exemptions, refer to the CSDE's resource, Exemptions for Foods and Beverages in Public Schools.

 Beverage Requirements for Private Schools and RCCIs